soanseng/vocbuilderAI/config.md

 - `max_tokens`: The maximum number of tokens to generate
 - `temperature`: Controls randomness.
 Lower temperature results in less random completions.
 As the temperature approaches zero, the model will become deterministic and repetitive.
 Higher temperature results in more random completions.
 - `speech_voice`: The voice to use for speech synthesis; leave empty "" for random voice
+- `speech_speed`: The speed of the generated audio.
+Select a value from 0.25 to 4.0.
+1.0 is the default.